RevoluPowered/one-voip-godot-4/README.md

 - Echo cancellation
 - Sensible default settings
 - Simplified examples under /examples/
-- Optional ability to stream and play arbitrary streams to clients
+- Optional ability to stream and play arbitrary streams to clients (stretch goal)

 Is it a module or a gdextension:
 - It will be both